astropy/astropy/docs/timeseries/lombscargle.rst

 Periodogram Normalizations
 ==========================

-There are several normalizations of the Lomb-Scargle Periodogram found in the literature. :class:`~astropy.timeseries.LombScargle` makes four options available via the ``normalization`` argument: ``normalization='standard'`` (the default), ``normalization='model'``, ``normalization='log'``, and
+There are several normalizations of the Lomb-Scargle periodogram found in the literature. :class:`~astropy.timeseries.LombScargle` makes four options available via the ``normalization`` argument: ``normalization='standard'`` (the default), ``normalization='model'``, ``normalization='log'``, and